audreyanne96/Portfolio/README.md

 # Audrey Arocha

 This portfolio is a summary of the analytics projects I have accomplished and contributed to while pursuing my Master's Degree in Business Analytics.

+For a full view on all my public projects, you can access the same [here](https://github.com/audreyanne96).

 ---